Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 Make sure that you have connected your camera properly to the Serial Interface port.
 Refer to the image under Connect the Camera in the [Hardware](https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam#hardware) section.

 **At what resolution/size are photos taken?**
-The default resolution is set to the highest resolution for this particular camera: 3000x2000 -- Need exact number here!!!!!!!
-You can set the resolution to be lower from the System Options Menu.
+The default resolution is set to: 3280 x 2464 pixels You can set the resolution to be lower from the System Options Menu.
 If you have a camera that will accept a higher resolution, you can always edit the dimentions that are listed under the Menu class.
 Be sure to use the same syntax if you edit these.

 **How do I change the splash screen?**
 There is a file in the Resources directory named "splash.jpg".
 To have your own splash screen, simply overwrite this file with your own image.
 The file must be titled "splash.jpg".
 Alternatively, you can choose to disable the splash screen altogether from the System Options menu.